marco-buratto/open-securekos/README.rst

 What is
 ^^^^^^^

 **Resilient Linux** is an operating system based on Debian GNU/Linux which features a liveng partitioning scheme, https://liveng.readthedocs.io, originally thought for live operating systems.
-Resilient Linux, however, is hard drive installable: the liveng compliancy (complete system and kernel updates with a readonly system partition) is thus suitable for "indestructible" hard drive installations.
+Resilient Linux, however, is hard drive installable: the liveng compliancy (programs and kernel updates with a readonly system partition) is thus suitable for "indestructible" hard drive installations.

-On the https://www.resilientlinux.com website, you can find an image suitable for the installation (it makes use of the Resilient Linux Installer, https://github.com/marco-buratto/resilientlinux-installer, which will write the Resilient Linux ISO image and create the complete liveng-compliant operating system).
+On the https://www.resilientlinux.com website, you can find an image for the hard drive installation (via the Resilient Linux Installer, https://github.com/marco-buratto/resilientlinux-installer, which will write the Resilient Linux ISO image and create the complete liveng-compliant operating system).

 Here are the instructions on how to build the ISO image (which, alone, is a plain Debian GNU/Linux live system - as said, the liveng partitioning scheme is created by the Installer).